 Due to the complexity and critical condition of these cases, a carefully orchestrated and structured multidisciplinary approach is required and practiced under the direction of the on-service attending neonatologists.
 Two board-certified attending neonatologists, two neonatology fellows and several residents and neonatal nurse practitioners provide care in the NICCU during daytime, while an attending neonatolgist -- with or without a neonatology fellow -- and a resident cover the unit during the night.

 Extracorporeal membrane oxygenation (ECMO, or "heart-lung bypass"), as the only remaining life-saving treatment modality, is provided for the most critically ill neonates in this NICCU.
 We run one of the largest ECMO programs in California.

-Treatment of neonates with this level of complexity and disease severity can only be performed at an institution like the Children's Hospital Los Angeles where the intellectual, medical, nursing, ancillary and general institutional infrastructure and multidisciplinary representation are available to support the needs of these tiny patients with extremely complex medical and surgical conditions.
+Treatment of neonates with this level of complexity and disease severity can only be performed at an institution like Children's Hospital Los Angeles, where the intellectual, medical, nursing, ancillary and general institutional infrastructure and multidisciplinary representation are available to support the needs of these tiny patients with extremely complex medical and surgical conditions.
 The NICCU is equipped with the latest technology and the newest treatment modalities to provide the highest level of neonatal intensive care possible.

 Associations and Certifications

 The Newborn and Infant Critical Care Unit (NICCU) is a designated California Children's Services Regional Center and is affiliated with the Keck School of Medicine of the University of Southern California.
 The NICCU at Children's Hospital is the recipient of the 2014 ICU Design Citation Award, which is co-sponsored by the Society of Critical Care Medicine, American Association of Critical Care Nurses and the American Institute of Architects Academy on Architecture for Health.